27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. YEAH Barcelona – best for backpackers

-Find our detailed guide on best hostels in Barcelona here.
+Find our detailed guide on the best hostels in Barcelona here.

-Alternatively, you might want to have a look at the 6 coolest party hostels in Barcelona.
+Alternatively, have a look at the 6 coolest party hostels in Barcelona.

-Read: our guide to fun things to do in Barcelona and best bike tours Barcelona has on offer
+Read: our guide to fun things to do in Barcelona and the best bike tours Barcelona has on offer.

 1. The Central House Barcelona Gracia

 Our #1 choice and recommendation is The Central House Barcelona Gracia.
-The location is outstanding, since you will be staying on the top of famous Passeig de Gracia, just a short walk from bustling Gracia (perfect for bohemians and nightlife).
+The location is hard to beat — you’re at the top of famous Passeig de Gracia, a short walk from Gracia (my favorite part of town for a night out with locals).

-We love this place for being a cute boutique hostel with a big terrace, neat private rooms and dorms alike.
-Especially the privacy curtains and solid bunk beds made it a great hostel.
-If you have never ever stayed in a hostel, this is a perfect hostel to give it a try.
+We love this place.
+A boutique hostel with a big terrace, neat private rooms and dorms alike.
+The privacy curtains and solid bunk beds are what tipped it over the edge for us.
+If you’ve never stayed in a hostel before, this is the perfect one to start with.

 Book The Central House Hostel Barcelona here